Powerlearnproject/se-assignment-day-2-git-and-github-KelvinMbugii/README.md

                                              Misconfigurations can lead to security vulnerabilities.
           v.
 Collaboration Overheads -> Without clear communication, and defined workflows, collaboration can become chaotic.
                                          Lack of code review before merging can lead to poor code quality.
+          Best Practices and Strategies
+             i.
+Proper Merge Conflict Resolution->Learn how to resolve merge conflicts using Git's command-line tools or a visual merge tool. ii.
+Meaningful Commit Messages -> Write clear, concise, and descriptive commit messages. iii.
+Regular Pull Requests and Code Reviews-> Use pull requests for all code changes, even small ones. iv.
+Clear Communication and Collaboration -> Establish clear communication channels and workflows.
+             v.
+Consistent Updates -> Pull the latest version of the main branch frequently.
+This helps to avoid large merge conflicts.